felixs8/vibe-coding-template/project-management/guidelines.md

 ### Tasks in Detail

 Tasks are the **unit of progress**.
-Every task describes one increment of work and records its own outcome, including the review process.
+Every task describes one increment of work and records its own outcome.

 - Each task is stored as a separate file in the repository.
 - Files are named and ordered numerically: `task1.md`, `task2.md`, `task3.md`, and so on.
 - A task file contains:
   - The description of the task.
   - Its acceptance criteria (including which are automated).
-  - Its status (_Planned_, _Ready_, _In Progress_, _In Review_, _Done_).
   - Implementation details documenting all files changed.
-  - Review notes from the reviewer agent.
   - References to code, tests, and documentation updated by this task.

-The review process ensures code quality by having a dedicated reviewer agent validate that:

-- All acceptance criteria are truly met
-- Tests are meaningful and would fail if the feature broke
-- No shortcuts were taken that compromise quality
-- The Definition of Done is satisfied

-Together the tasks form a step-by-step history of how the product was built, including the quality assurance process.
+Together the tasks form a step-by-step history of how the product was built.

 ## Step 1: Business Analysis